PjDeVo/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      A way to keep track of a session ID.
+Who's logged in/authorization

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt chops up passwords like shredded chicken and stores them as hacker like code so that (hashes) so that it is incredibly hard to hack into someones account.
+Needing something known as a rainbow table to exactly match the password to the hash on the table

 - [ ] What does bcrypt do to slow down attackers?
+      Answered above lol.
+Scrambles up passwords in a random fashion that can only be decoded by something known as a rainbow table which has to exactly guess the password to get the identical hash it also has a built in randomly genterating hash (salt) that increases the complexity of the hash

-- [ ] What are the three parts of the JSON Web Token?
+- [ ] What are the three parts of the JSON Web Token? header.
+      Payload.
+      Signature

 ## Minimum Viable Product